 In the event of a safety, the defense is awarded 2 points.
 The ball is punt by the offensive team on their 20.
 The Defense then takes over where the play ends.
 Since there

-is no punting with the Midgets and Crickets, start at the 20-yard line, walk off 20-yard punt, this places the ball on the 40 and the opposing team takes over on the offensive downs.
+is no punting ,start at the 20-yard line, walk off 20-yard punt, this places the ball on the 40 and the opposing team takes over on the offensive downs.

-.

 Article XVIII